 B-2.
 The Utter Disaster Site (near Castle Butte, southeast of Murphy, ID) is where Indians attacked a wagon train of 44 people led by Elijah Utter in September 1860.
 Indian fighters encircled the train and struck repeatedly over nearly two days, killing 11 emigrants.
 The sufferings of the survivors as they struggled west along the Snake River rivaled those of the better-known Donner Party.
-This site must be viewed from the road, as land here is privately owned.
-For additional sites related to the Utter Disaster, see the Auto Tour Route Interpretive Guide Across Oregon and Washington.
+This site is privately owned; please view it from the road.
+For additional sites related to the Utter Disaster, see the Auto Tour Route Guide Across Oregon and Washington.